VNAGA01/VasifRepo/Deployment.md

 > content, it’s a very good idea to review the updated App Store
 > guidelines to ensure you are compliant.

-# Options - Pros and Cons
+# IV.Options - Pros and Cons

 ## 1.The Public App Store